Jordyn Woods Stuns In Skintight Leggings, A Denim Corset Top, And Designer Boots

 On Saturday, the 22-year-old entrepreneur and influencer took to Instagram to share a photo of an outfit that she rocked for an outing in Malibu, California.
 Jordyn was pictured wearing a dark blue denim corset top with short puff sleeves.
 Jordyn was posing from the side, but it was still evident that the top had a plunging neckline that exposed a generous amount of her ample cleavage.
 The tight garment featured boning on its flat, structured front.
 It also had a lace-up back that helped cinch in Jorydn’s waist and accentuate the curve of her back.

-However, it was the bottom half of Jordyn’s ensemble that her fans couldn’t quit drooling over.
+However, it was the bottom half of Jordyn’s ensemble that her fans couldn’t quit raving over.
 She was wearing a pair of thin black leggings that were so tight that they looked painted on.
 The bottoms clung to Jordyn’s curvy derriere and shapely thighs.

 The social media sensation completed her eye-catching ensemble with a pair of beige Gucci boots.
 The knee-high canvas boots featured the brand’s “GG” motif in brown, and they had leather drawstring ties around their tops.
 Jordyn was wearing the tops of the boots pushed down to given them a slouchy look.
 Her designer footwear also had wood-effect heels.